zzxwill/oss/intl.en-US/API Reference/Bucket operations/PutBucket.md

 # PutBucket {#reference_wdh_fj5_tdb .reference}

-The PutBucket interface is used to create a bucket \(anonymous access is not supported \).

-The region of the created bucket is consistent with the region of the endpoint from which the request is sent.
-Once the data center of the bucket is determined, all objects in this bucket are stored in the corresponding region.
-For more information, see [Regions and endpoints](../../../../intl.en-US/Developer Guide/Regions and endpoints.md#) .
+Creates a bucket.

+**Note:**

+-   Anonymous access is not supported.
+-   A user can create a maximum of 30 buckets in a region.
+-   Each region has an endpoint.
+For more information, see [Regions and endpoints](../../../../../intl.en-US/Developer Guide/Endpoint/Regions and endpoints.md#).

 ## Request syntax {#section_w34_mmr_bz .section}